-Both the CTRL and sensitivity runs, however, produced a low bias in the polarimetric signal at lower levels (2.5 to 4.5 km, i.e. -3 to -13°C), where snow aggregates dominate.
-The observed KDP and ZDR at this level are around 0.1-0.4°/km and 0.3-0.5 dB, while the synthetic KDP and ZDR range from 0-0.05°/km and 0-0.1 dB, respectively.
+Both the CTRL and sensitivity runs, however, produced a low bias in the polarimetric signal at lower levels (2.5 to 4.5 km, i.e. -3 to -13 °C), where snow aggregates dominate.
+The observed $K{\rm DP}$ and $Z{\rm DR}$ at this level are around 0.1-0.4°/km and 0.3-0.5 dB, while the synthetic $K{\rm DP}$ and $Z{\rm DR}$ range from 0-0.05°/km and 0-0.1 dB, respectively.
 None of the alternative shape and orientation setups for snow could provide sufficiently strong polarimetric signals to reproduce the observed signals at these heights.
 Snow particles could be assumed to take on even more non-spherical shapes and higher degrees of orientation to create stronger signals and tune them closer to the observed values.
-However, this would require going clearly outside of the reasonable and in-situ observed range of AR and σcanting.
-Also, it is not possible to find consistent tunings that are valid for different wavelengths and observation techniques.
-Concerning the EMA for the ice-air mixture material of dry snowflakes, Bohren and Huffman (1983) showed that for mixtures of weakly (like ice) and non-dielectric (like air) substances, many different EMA formulas agree to first order, i.e., variations of the EMA are not expected to have a significant effect here.
-Applying methods like the Discrete Dipole Approximation (DDA) that solve for the scattering properties of irregularly shaped and heterogeneously structured particles, it has been demonstrated that internally homogeneous particles like (soft) spheroids, plates, or columns are not suitable proxies for fluffy, low-density hydrometeors like dendritic crystals or aggregates (Schrom and Kumjian, 2018).

-- 495 That is, to improve snow polarimetric signals predicted by forward operators, more realistic, less homogeneous particle models, and hence other scattering methods than the T-Matrix, need to be applied.
+However, this would require going clearly outside of the reasonable and in situ observed range of AR and $\sigma{\text{canting}}$ .
+In addition, it is not possible to find consistent tunings that are valid for different wavelengths and observation techniques.
+Concerning the effective medium approximation (EMA) for the ice-air mixture material of dry snowflakes, Bohren and Huffman (1983) showed that for mixtures of weakly (like ice) and non-dielectric (like air) substances, many different EMA formulas agree to the first order, i.e. variations of the EMA are not expected to have a significant effect here.
+Applying methods like the discrete dipole approximation (DDA) that solve for the scattering properties of irregularly shaped and heterogeneously structured particles, it has been demonstrated that internally homogeneous particles like (soft) spheroids, plates or columns are not suitable proxies for fluffy, low-density hydrometeors like dendritic crystals or aggregates (Schrom and Kumjian, 2018).
+Meaning that to improve snow polarimetric signals predicted by forward operators, more realistic, less homogeneous particle models, and hence other scattering methods than the T-matrix, need to be applied.
+The forward-simulated variable biases of $Z{\rm H}$ (too high) and $Z{\rm DR}$ and $K{\rm DP}$ (too low) are consistent with Ori et al. (2020), who found that aggregated snowflakes become too large above the melting layer in the SB2M microphysics scheme.
 Another cause of the low bias in the synthetic polarimetric signals at lower levels could lie in missing cloud ice that also appears sporadically as the dominant hydrometeor in the radar retrievals.
-The observed high $K{\rm DP}$ values with modest $Z{\rm DR}$ have also been reported for dendritic growth layer (between -10 to -20°C) for tall clouds with colder tops (-40 C) and identified to be dominated by isometric ice crystals with - AR around 0.6 (Griffin et al., 2018).
-However, here we observe high $K{\rm DP}$ at a relatively warmer temperature regime (-3 to 13°C), also probably associated with isometric ice crystals (as evidenced by high $\rho{\rm hv}$ ).
-Such a peak in ice crystal concentration near -5°C was also reported earlier by Stewart et al. (1984) for stratiform clouds.
-Hence, the low bias in the model simulated synthetic polarimetric signals could be possibly due to missing additional secondary ice production (SIP) parameterizations in SB2M (e.g.,Takahashi et al. 1995; Fridlind et al. 2007; Korolev et al. 2020; Korolev and Leisner 2020; Trömel et al. 2021).
-Of
+The observed high $K{DP}$ values with modest $Z{DR}$ have also been reported for dendritic growth layer (between -10 to -20 °C) for tall clouds with colder tops (-40 °C) and identified to be dominated by isometric ice crystals with AR around 0.6 (Griffin et al., 2018).
+However, here we observe high $K{\rm DP}$ at a relatively warm temperature regime $(-3 \text{ to } -13 \,^{\circ}\text{C})$ , which is also probably associated with isometric ice crystals (as evidenced by high $\rho{hv}$ ).
+Such a peak in ice crystal concentration near -5 °C was also reported earlier by Stewart et al. (1984) for stratiform clouds.
+Hence, the low bias in the model-simulated synthetic polarimetric signals could be possibly due to missing additional secondary ice production (SIP) parameterisations in SB2M (e.g. Takahashi et al., 1995;